Johnny West, Founder of OpenOil

 Johnny West is a social entrepreneur and writer with 20 years professional experience in and around the oil industry.
 He began covering energy markets as a Reuters correspondent in the Middle East in the early 1990s.

 He has consulted to the United Nations, Revenue Watch Institute, Internews and others on oil and the public policy aspects of the industry and published in the Petroleum Economist, Iraq Oil Report, and Critical Resources as well as more general media like the Guardian and Huffington Post.
 He is a frequent guest commentator on broadcast outlets such as BBC Radio and TV, NPR, Sky News and Al Jazeera.

 His book Karama!
 Travels Through the Arab Spring, is the first book-length account to be published of the events now rocking the Middle East.
-His book on the concept of direct citizen dividends in oil-producing countries, Give It Back! is due to be published in 2013.

 Johnny was a Classical scholar to Balliol College, Oxford and attended Georgetown University’s Center for Contemporary Arab Studies.
 He speaks French and Arabic fluently, has worked in Persian and Spanish and gets by in Hebrew and German.